Cheapest Shipping from Japan

 Our company is an agent for some of these courier companies, and discount services are available, i.e., if you make an arrangement through us, you will incur considerably lower charges than if you applied through them directly.
 Depending on the destination, personal effects can be shipped as well.

 Needless to say, sending by Japan Post is the most well-known method of shipping one’s belongings.
 Most people would use surface mail rather than air mail or EMS when shipping personal stuff.
-Perhaps Japan Post’s surface mail is most cost-efficient when you are shipping a very small amount such as when shipping just one or a few cartons.
+Perhaps Japan Post’s surface mail is cost-efficient only when you are shipping a very small amount such as when shipping just one or a few cartons.
 There are weight and size restrictions, so you are not able to send heavy or large items via post office.

 In addition to the above shipping methods, there are *hand carry onboard courier services* and ro-ro shipping for cars, but I am excluding these on this page because the topic is how to ship one’s personal belongings home economically from Japan.